 And I don't want that anymore.
 I never want to die again, Julio.
 I want to live forever.
 Every minute of every hour of every day.

 In a long letter adressed to Julio the Pirate, Mary John reflects on the childhood and teenage years spent on the little square where they both lived.

 Between sorrow and humour, Mary John organizes her thoughts and emotions, gathering strength to inaugurate a new chapter of her story.

-After 'Supergiant', Ana Pessoa returns with an intense story that magnificently captures adolescence, in a book ilustrated by Bernardo P. Carvalho that will conquer all teenage readers and adults that appreciate great literary masterpieces.
+After 'Supergiant', Ana Pessoa returns with an intense story that magnificently captures adolescence, in a book illustrated by Bernardo P. Carvalho that will conquer all teenage readers and adults that appreciate great literary masterpieces.

-Recommended for readers over 14 years old.
+Recommended for readers from 14 years on.

 192 pages · 165 x 230 mm · ISBN: 9789898145772